November 14-15, 2019

-Raj Makkar, MD, FACC, PK Shah, MD, MACC, Timothy D. Henry, MD, FACC,
+Raj Makkar, MD, FACC, PK Shah, MD, MACC, Alfredo Trento, MD, FACC,

 We hope you will join us for the nineteenth annual Controversies and Advances in the Treatment of Cardiovascular Disease symposium!
 The two-day scientific agenda will offer realistic views on many controversial issues in cardiovascular disease today.
 Sessions will include a combination of lectures, debates, and discussions.
 A faculty of internationally known leaders has been invited to share their knowledge and experiences with complex and controversial cases.
 The detailed program will be available online in the coming months.

 This conference is designed for cardiologists, cardiovascular and thoracic surgeons, interventional cardiologists, perfusionists, ICU nurses, technicians and those involved in the diagnosis, treatment and care of individuals with controversial and complex cases of cardiac disease.

 Cedars-Sinai employees can register for the “Controversies” symposium in the following two ways:

 If no CME/CEU credit is needed, you may register as a complimentary attendee using the complimentary registration form.

 To receive CME/CEU credit for attending the symposium, you must pay the reduced fee of $150 for Cedars-Sinai employees.
 Register here for CME/CE Credits.

 The following information will be updated as soon as the program is finalized.

 Promedica International is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 Provider approved by the California Board of Registered Nursing, Provider #8495.